Board Governance Best Practices for Nonprofit Organizations

 Board Retreat

-An annual retreat allows the board to focus on large and complicated issues that cannot be handled adequately in a regular board meeting.
-Every board needs to step back periodically to reflect on its own responsibilities and practices or to discuss the future of the organization long-term.
-A retreat setting is most conducive to larger strategic discussions, as well as to strengthening the interpersonal dynamics among board members.
+An annual retreat allows the board to focus on large and complex issues that cannot be adequately addressed in a regular board meeting.
+Every board needs to step back periodically to reflect on its own responsibilities and practices, or to discuss the organization’s long-term future.
+A retreat setting is most conducive to larger strategic discussions and to strengthening interpersonal dynamics among board members.

 Board Size

 The primary guide for determining board size is the board’s function and its goals, which may change over time.
-Numerous factors influence the composition and thus the size of the board: board responsibilities, committee structure, legal mandates, phase in the organizational life cycle, , and maintaining a manageable group.
+Numerous factors influence the composition and thus the size of the board: board responsibilities, committee structure, legal mandates, the phase in the organizational life cycle, and the need to maintain a manageable group.
 It is impossible for an outsider to recommend a standard size for all boards.
-However, it is difficult to imagine that a board with fewer than five members is able to incorporate all the desired qualities and capacity or that an exceptionally large board is able to engage every member in a constructive manner.
+However, it is difficult to imagine that a board with fewer than five members can incorporate all the desired qualities and capacity, or that an exceptionally large board can engage every member constructively.
 Regardless of size, all board members must be engaged, as all are equally liable for the organization.

 Committees